davemm0/Pictura/README.md

 4. Open the "Pictura" project in Unity.
 5. From here, the easiest way to get started is to make a copy of the "SampleScene" found in the Assets/Scenes folder and go from there!

-## Building a level
+## Creating a level
-When building a level for Pictura, the following elements must be in the level:
+When creating a level for Pictura, the following elements must be in the level:

 1. PlayerStart: This GameObjet indicates where the player will spawn.
 There should only be one of these in a level.
 Make sure it is close to the ground, and tagged with the "PlayStart" tag
 2. LevelExit: This determines where the player must go to end the level.
 There can be more than one of these in a level.
 Make suertese are tagged with the "LevelExit" tag.
 3. Environment: Add all static elements of your scene under this GameObjet.
 Things like terrain, rocks, houses, etc will be under here.
 Make sure this GameObject has the "Environment" layer assigned to it, and when asked, change all it's childen too.
 This is also where you add your post-effects (see next section)
 4. Navmesh: Your environment should contain all the static objects for generating the navmesh.
 Select your environment GameObject, and in the Navigation tab, set it to "Navigation static" then click on "Generate".
-5. Interests
+5. Point of Interest: *Very important* Every Point of Interest must have a unique name!
+No duplicate names!

 ## Optional items
 1. Post-Effects: This sample project contains the Post-Process v2.3.0 package.
 Post-Processes are hgihly recommended, as they can give a visual identity, style and greatly enhance the quality of your scene.
 They are the secret to an amazing environment!
 The "Environment" GameObject is already setup as a Post-process volume.
 You can adjust these settings in the inspector, and we encourage you to play around with them!
 2. Sun:
 4. Lighting:
 5. Project: The Sample Project is already setup properly with the correct tags and layers.
 Do not touch these, as they are very important for pictura to interpretthe game properly.
 Even the order is important.

 ## Other Considerations & Pitfalls

-1. Camera: You can and should have a camera in the lvel while testing, but make sure to disable it or delete it before publishing.
+1. Camera: You can and should have a camera in the level while testing, but make sure to disable it or delete it before publishing.
 2. Wind Zone: Add a windzone if you want trees to sway in the wind.
-3. Size & Perormances:
+3. Size & Perormances: The size of your scene and how denily populated it is can affect performances, especially for players with lower-end computers and playiing on mobile devices.
+Make sure to checkperformances in check when building yuor scene, by checking the "Stats" Windows in your game view.
+As a general rule of thumb, you should aim for under 2M triangles and 10k batches, but this varies depending on the nature of the objects and complexity of the materials, as well as many other factors.
+Keep an eye on it!
 4. Animations: Animations can be created and added to the scene.
+5. Lights:
+6. Scripts: You *cannot* include any scripts in a level, or Pictura will crash.
+The only exception is the "PointOfInterest" script that you can add to our scene.

 ## Where can I find Assets & 3D Models?
 There are many places where you can find free assets, 3D models and animatinos to add to your scene.
 You will want to download files in the .fbx format to import them into Unity.